AI-Ascent/AI-Ascent-Backend/README.md

 #### 10. Coordinator Ask
 - **URL**: `/api/coordinator-ask/`
 - **Method**: `POST`
 - **Description**: Processes a query from the authenticated user using the coordinator agent to provide coordinated responses with action items and resources.
+Includes prompt safety validation.
 - **Authentication**: Bearer token required
 - **Request Body**:
   ```json